AdobeDocs/experience-manager-64.pt-BR/help/sites-developing/customizing-content-fragment-models.md

       This node contains all the data types currently supported in the model editor.
 For more information on how to configure the data types, see [Customizing Data Types for Content Fragment Models](/help/sites-developing/customizing-content-fragment-model-data-types.md).
       -->

-   * Todos os tipos de dados renderizados têm duas tags de script que, quando instanciadas, formarão a exibição (o componente renderizado no lado esquerdo) e a guia **Propriedades** , que define as propriedades que um usuário pode definir para um determinado componente.
+   * Todos os tipos de dados renderizados têm duas tags de script que, quando instanciadas, formarão a visualização (o componente renderizado no lado esquerdo) e a guia **Propriedades** , que define as propriedades que um usuário pode definir para um determinado componente.

 >[!CAUTION]
 >